swcarpentry/python-novice-inflammation/episodes/01-numpy.md

-If we want to get a single number from the array, we must provide an [index]({{ page.root }}/reference/#index) in square brackets, just as we do in math:
+If we want to get a single number from the array, we must provide an [index]({{ page.root }}/reference/#index) in square brackets, just as we do in math when referring to an element of a matrix:

 ~~~
 print('first value in data:', data[0, 0])